 Helen Lackner has been researching the Arabian Peninsula for over forty years and lived in Yemen for close to fifteen.
 Her other works include PDR Yemen: Outpost of Socialist Development in Arabia and Yemen into the Twenty First Century: Continuity and Change.
 In association with British Yemeni Society and London Middle East Institute at SOAS

-‘An up to date and wide-ranging guide to what is arguably the Arab world’s least known and most misunderstood state.
-Edited by one of Britain’s foremost authorities on Yemen … brings together an impressive range of experts on the country to examine the contemporary reality of Yemen.’
-Michael Willis, Director of the Middle East Centre, St Antony’s College, Oxford University
+‘An up to date and wide-ranging guide to what is arguably the Arab world’s least known and most misunderstood state … brings together an impressive range of experts on the country’ Michael Willis, Director of the Middle East Centre, Oxford University